devops329/devops/instruction/security/security.md

 You want to carefully study the role security model for JWT Pizza so that you can properly exploit it when you do your penetration testing.

+> [!NOTE]
+>
-⚠️ It is important to note that the JWT Service enforces the roles and not the frontend client.
-The frontend should limit the views exposed to the customer, but in the end it must be the service that restricts access.
+> It is important to note that the JWT Service enforces the roles and not the frontend client.
+The frontend should limit customer access to restricted views, but in the end it must be the backend service that restricts to data and functionality.

 #### AWS roles